 Since you can only swim until the sun goes down, the campground is where the partying and drinking happens and the bathrooms and facilities can get a little muddy or dirty because of this.

-You are also allowed to “free camp” if you want to just pitch your tent somewhere that isn’t a campsite, such as along the Santa Fe River.
+Primitive camping is allowed too if you want to just pitch your tent somewhere that isn’t a campsite, such as along the Santa Fe River.

-Of course, you cannot stay in a campsite that is a more expensive tier than you paid for, but you should be fine otherwise!
+Of course, you cannot stay at a campsite that is a more expensive tier than you paid for, but you should be fine otherwise!

-For the most up to date pricing and hours, make sure to check out the Ginnine Springs website!
+For the most up-to-date pricing and hours, make sure to check out the Ginnie Springs website!

 Tips For Ginnie Springs

-You can also go during the off season or during a weekday like we do and you will have the whole place to yourself [pretty much!]
+You can also go during the off-season or during a weekday as we do and you will have the whole place to yourself [pretty much!].

 Bring your cooler and enjoy but remember to respect others!